Skip to main content

 Signature: () -> Promise

-This field is an enum that contains whether the app is currently running in view mode or edit mode.
-It takes the values VIEW|EDIT
+This field is an enum that contains whether the app runs in view or edit mode.
+It takes the values VIEW or EDIT.